dima1203oleg/PREDATOR12/docs/ops/kubernetes_actions.md

 ## Updating workflows
 - Ensure `ARGOCD_SERVER`, `ARGOCD_AUTH_TOKEN`, and optional `ARGOCD_APP` secrets are configured to allow `.github/workflows/deploy.yml` to trigger syncs.
+- To enable automatic syncs from the guard workflow, also set `ARGOCD_AUTOHEAL=true` and reuse the same ArgoCD secrets.
 - Use GitHub Environments or OIDC to scope ArgoCD credentials; avoid committing tokens or kubeconfigs.